 - Inner-city transport routes continue to be disrupted.
 Some metro stations and bus services may reactivate on Monday 21 October.
 Contact your airline or tour operator to find out if the situation will disrupt your travel plans.
 See Safety and security

 - Large-scale protests can occur in Chile, including in central Santiago, other major cities and rural towns.
 Tear gas and water cannons have been used in the past by local authorities.
-Avoid all demonstrations and protests as they may turn violent without warning, and monitor local media for information, particularly before visiting central Santiago or other major cities.
+See Safety and security

 Entry and exit